A Plan to Renew the Promise of American Life, Plank 9

 Every penny of government spending should be constitutional, necessary, affordable, and moral.
 If it fails that four-part test, it should not exist.

-Federal welfare, income transfer, and entitlement programs do not meet this test.
-They should be handed over to the states and the private sector.
+Federal welfare, income transfer, and entitlement programs do not meet that test.
+Therefore, they should be handed off to the states and the private sector through elimination or devolution.
 Alternatively, they should be authorized by a constitutional amendment.

-The default strategy for dealing with programs that don’t meet the four-part test should be ‘block and devolve.’
+Here is a default strategy for dealing with programs that don’t meet the four-part test and yet cannot be immediately eliminated.
+I call it ‘block and devolve.’
+It goes like this.
 If it cannot be justified, eliminate it.
 If it cannot be eliminated, devolve it.
 If it cannot be devolved, block-grant it.
 If it cannot be block-granted, reform it to make it block-grantable, and then block-grant it.
 And then, as soon as possible, devolve it.

-And oh yes, if a ‘benefit’ (like Medicare) is compulsory for individuals, make it optional.
-This is America.
+And if a ‘benefit’ (like Medicare) is compulsory for individuals, make it optional.
+This is America!

 Notes